MrSinho/shvulkan/README.md

 [![](examples/diagrams/shvulkan%20graphics.drawio.svg)](examples/diagrams/shvulkan%20graphics.drawio.svg)

-Renderdoc stats:

-The first draw call will require some quad vertices, of which raw coordinates are displayed on the 1st picture below, which are going to be combined with two `per instance` model matrices located on an instance buffer, which was bound with and offset of 0 bytes, and produce different vertex positions (see `gl_PerVertex_var.gl_Position`):
+The first draw call will require some quad vertices, which are going to be combined with two `per instance` model matrices located on an instance buffer, which was bound with and offset of 0 bytes, and produce different vertex positions (see `gl_PerVertex_var.gl_Position`):

 quad input vertex positions:
 ![](examples/capture/quads%20in.PNG)